21chenb/flashback/readme.md

 - Fused backwards-over-backwards kernels for softmax (and sigmoid) attention operators
 - A rudimentary [Pallas](https://docs.jax.dev/en/latest/pallas/index.html) autotuner

 Sigmoid attention double backwards is very fast; softmax attention double backwards is not (yet) very fast.
 This is due to both (a) the structure of the computation and (b) the nature of the fused attention trick.
-See the [The Softmax Attention Calamity](#the-softmax-attention-calamity) section below for a discussion on the details of this challenge/open problem.
+For details on this open problem see the [The Softmax Attention Calamity](#the-softmax-attention-calamity) section below.